guptaraghav81/sentiment-suite/readme.md

 ## Methodology
 The project utilizes BERT, a pre-trained language model known for its contextual understanding of text.
 BERT will be fine-tuned using the customer feedback dataset to train a sentiment analysis model.
 Fine-tuning involves updating the model's parameters using the specific task of sentiment analysis on the customer feedback data.

-## Model Development
+## Key Features
-The BERT model will be fine-tuned to perform sentiment analysis, classifying each customer feedback into one of several sentiment categories, such as positive, negative, or neutral.
-The model will learn to identify the sentiment expressed in the feedback, allowing for better understanding of customer satisfaction levels.
+- Conducted extensive exploratory data analysis using Plotly and WordCloud to gain insights into the customer feedback dataset.
+- Applied data balancing techniques such as negation generation and oversampling using the Spacy and NLTK frameworks to address class imbalance.
+- Developed a BERT-based model using TensorFlow for sentiment analysis, achieving an accuracy of 84%.
+- Tuned the model for high precision in identifying positive sentiments and high recall in identifying negative sentiments.
+- Utilized NLP techniques including Spacy, NLTK, and TensorFlow for sentiment analysis and machine learning.
+- Applied data balancing techniques such as negation generation and oversampling to address class imbalance.
+- Utilized Plotly and Word Cloud for exploratory data analysis (EDA) to gain insights into the customer feedback dataset.
+- Developed a BERT-based model for sentiment analysis on a balanced dataset, achieving an accuracy of 84% with a focus on high precision for positive sentiments and high recall for negative sentiments.

 ## Usage
 To replicate the project, follow these steps:

 1. Install the required dependencies specified in the `requirements.txt` file.
 2. Prepare the dataset by collecting customer feedback data from the app and organizing it in a suitable format.
+3. Conduct exploratory data analysis (EDA) using Plotly and WordCloud to gain insights into the dataset.
+4. Apply data balancing techniques such as negation generation and oversampling to address class imbalance.
-3. Fine-tune the BERT model using the customer feedback dataset.
-This involves training the model on the labeled data and updating its parameters.
+5. Develop a BERT-based model using TensorFlow for sentiment analysis, fine-tuning it on the customer feedback dataset.
-4. Evaluate the performance of the fine-tuned model using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
+6. Evaluate the performance of the model using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
-5. Use the trained model to perform sentiment analysis on new customer feedback, predicting the sentiment expressed in the text.
+7. Utilize the trained model to perform sentiment analysis on new customer feedback, predicting the sentiment expressed in the text.
-6. Analyze the results and gain insights into customer satisfaction levels, identifying areas for improvement based on the sentiment analysis.
+8. Analyze the results and gain insights into customer satisfaction levels, identifying areas for improvement based on the sentiment analysis.

 ## Future Enhancements
 There are several possible future enhancements for this project: